2024

 The same rule applies to firing an employee or an HR team member.

-Crucial HR metricsThis means that just because, at the moment, it sounds right to terminate somebody, if you don’t use critical thinking in your decision-making, it’s easy to make a wrong move.
-So a decision that looks right now can be terrible tomorrow.
+This means that just because, at the moment, terminating somebody sounds right if you don’t use critical thinking in your decision-making, it’s easy to make a wrong move.
+So, a decision that looks right now can be terrible tomorrow.

 True human resources professionals can see the big picture before a new employee starts working.

-Onboarding is one of the three most straightforward HR practices, but that still doesn’t mean it’s easy How a recruit adjusts and reaches their performance potential relies on how good your key HR skills are.
+Onboarding is one of the three most straightforward HR practices, but that still doesn’t mean it’s easy.
+How a recruit adjusts and reaches their performance potential relies on how good your key HR skills are.

 4. Conflict Resolution & Employee Relations Competencies